With education worldwide being thrown into disarray by coronavirus, more and more educators are being forced to teach their students from home.

 - Show your face and let students hear your voice, using video or audio recordings.
 Don’t let yourself become a robot who only communicates via text.

-- Find more tips for communicating and staying connected here.
+- Read up on more tips for communicating and staying connected remotely.

 Lack of motivation in online learners